 Rocket Salad Arugula Microgreen Seeds

-A nutritious crop with a spicy & peppery flavor adds a healthy kick to a variety of dishes.
+Roquette Arugula is a non-GMO & heirloom variety that produces a nutritious crop with a spicy & peppery flavor.
+Adds a healthy kick to a variety of dishes.

 How to Grow Rocket Salad Arugula Microgreens

 • . • . • . • . • . • . • . • . • . • . • . • . • . • . • . • . • . • . •